ropg/pinapl/README.md

 ### let's go!

 Now we're ready to make things happen on the display.
-Create a file `cicles.lua` and paste this in it.
+Create a file `circles.lua` and paste this in it.

 ```lua
 #!/usr/bin/lua